SalvationDevelopment/Salvation-Development-Charter/README.md

 - Don't hire people, people will hire themselves.
 - If you work in the dark and by yourself, you are working for nothing.
 - Unicorns, unicorns everywhere.
+- Write goals down publically.
+- Orginization and structure is temporary.
+There will be people that have deeper understandings of how certain systems work you will need to get feedback and leadership from other than AccessDenied.
+This is at will and ad hoc of the one acting in the submissive role.
+- Mistakes dont hurt people, malicious intent hurts people.
+- Salvation is software development centric, it helps if you start learning the basics of the languages or atleast help in the documentation of our products.
+We provide education tailored to you as you request them.
+At minimum dabble in trying to read the code base most closely tied to your job function.
+- Problematic arguments are only caused by injuries of self-esteem. *You are responsible for the self-esteem of others.*
+- Salvation Development and our products are privately funded by the staff solely, we do not take donations.

 **Development Practices**
 - Use Github, and commit often.